 Please refer to the Program's Student Handbook for details on all academic policies.

-Accreditation: Graduation from a physical therapy education program accredited by the Commission on accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Accreditation: Graduation from an occupational therapy education program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.